jmejia8/Metaheuristics.jl/docs/src/contributing.md

    to the parameters provided.
 2. Main optimization loop: while `status.stop == false` do
     - update population, parameters via `update_state!(status, parameters, problem, information, options)`, and
-    - mainly set `status.stop = stop_criteria(status, information, options)`
+    - and `stop_criteria!(status, parameters, problem, information, options)` will change `status.stop`.
-3. When the loop in step 2 beaks, then a final function is called `final_stage!` in order to update or refine the final state, e.g., delete infeasible solutions in population, get non-dominated solutions, etc.
+3. When the loop in step 2 breaks, then a final function is called `final_stage!` for the final update of the state, e.g., delete infeasible solutions in population, get non-dominated solutions, etc.

+See the tutorial [Create Your Own Metaheuristic](@ref) for creating new metaheuristics.

 **Initialization**: